belakap/Covid-19-analysis/README.md

 - Transmission levels appear to be relatively stable across seasons for most states, with no significant seasonal spikes or drops.
 This suggests that transmission levels might not be heavily influenced by seasonal factors in this dataset;

-- States in the Northeast (Massachusetts, Rhode Island) and South (Florida, Georgia, South Carolina) show higher transmission levels.
-Mountain West and Pacific States (Montana, Wyoming, Hawaii) tend to have lower average transmission levels;
+- There is a disparity in transmission level among different states.
+States like District of Columbia, and Delaware exhibit consistently higher transmission levels across all seasons.
+Hawaii and Nebraska show consistently lower transmission levels (blue shades).

+- Assessing the relationship between transmission levels and vaccination, the study finds that vaccinated individuals tend to have higher outcomes in areas with high transmission compared to unvaccinated individuals (Refer to the scater plot above).
+This challenges the common belief that vaccination reduces virus transmission.
+It is important to note that this finding does not imply that vaccines are ineffectives.

 **Recommendation**

-Enhance public health measures such as vaccination drives, and public awareness campaigns.
+- Enhance vaccination campaigns such as vaccination drives, and public awareness campaigns in younger, socially active populations;
+- Focus on high risk groups (65 years old and plus) for mortality reduction;
+- Allocate additional resources and implement stricter public health measures in states with consistently higher transmission levels;
+- Develop state-specific strategies for improving vaccination coverage;
+- Conduct further research to explore why vaccinated individuals tend to show higher outcomes in areas with high transmission;
+- Address misconceptions about vaccine ineffectiveness by demonstrating their role in preventing severe outcomes and reducing deaths rather than completely  stopping transmission.

 **Project layout**